1Softworks/.github/profile/README.md

 # 👋 Hey Engineers

 ## ✨ About Us
-1Softworks is a cybersecurity research, and software development company founded in 2023 aimed to develop top tier, 1st place, hence the name 😉, software!
+Founded in 2023, 1Softworks is an innovative cybersecurity and software development company focused on making user-centered solutions.
+We’re a small team of under half a dozen talented professionals with many software development skills and business management experience.
+We specialize in developing secure and intuitive software made to be number one in any niche.
+By prioritizing our user-centered UX & UI along with tight security that avoids vulnerabilities, we can help power other businesses and individuals with reliable and optimized solutions.
+Contact 1Softworks to see how innovation meets with practicality and speed.

+Secure, Simple, Smart.
+That’s 1Softworks.